sashreek1/sashreek.site.priv/content/project/Self-Driving Car/index.md

 slides: example
 ---

-Recently there has been all this talk about self-driving cars and how helpful they can be, apart from there has also been major talk about how difficult it can be to build one.
+Recently there has been all this talk about self-driving cars and how helpful they can be, apart from this there has also been major talk about how difficult it can be to build one.
 So I decided to build my own.

 ## Parts
 To build this I have used :